 The Town Right-of-Way is the land owned by the Town located between the homeowner’s front property line & the edge of road, and the roadbed itself.
 Typically, a Right-of-Way Permit is required for, but not limited to, any work performed in the Town Right-of-Way, new house construction, new or modified driveway/sidewalk, underground utility work, and planting or installing anything in the Town Right-of-Way.
+Any driveway work performed in the Town Right of Way that consists of a material other than asphalt must have a 2 foot asphalt strip constructed along the edge of the road.

 Please complete the Application for Right-of-Way Permit, attach a copy of the Site Plan, and provide a Bond and Certificate of Insurance.
 Submit all of this information to the Engineering Department.